-- DoC (or controlling authorities for reserves or walkways) approving possum control operations on conservation land, reserves and walkways. - Control Agencies planning operations in cooperation with DoC. - Operators obtaining licences, following requirements and protecting the environment.
+- DOC (or controlling authorities for reserves or walkways) approving pest control operations on conservation land, reserves and walkways. - Control Agencies planning operations in cooperation with DOC. - Operators obtaining licences, following requirements and protecting the environment.

-- have permits from DoC for possum control work on public conservation land and for - DoC-managed reserves and walkways; - carry out work in accordance with conditions set by DoC and in a manner that is compatible with the status and values of the area; - avoid damage to, or destruction of, natural and physical resources in public conservation land; - ensure that public are not at risk.
+- have permits from DOC for pest control work on public conservation land and for - DOC-managed reserves and walkways; - carry out work in accordance with conditions set by DOC and in a manner that is compatible with the status and values of the area; - avoid damage to, or destruction of, natural and physical resources in public conservation land; - ensure that public are not at risk.

-- clearly identify whether land is on public conservation land or walkway; - cooperate with DoC to plan and gain consents for possum control operations; - identify the status and values of the area; - consider the provisions of any Ministerial policy, conservation management strategy or plan; - ensure control programmes are consistent with any DoC policies and consent requirements, and are compatible with the status and values of the conservation area.
+- clearly identify whether land is on public conservation land or walkway; - cooperate with DOC to plan and gain consents for pest control operations; - identify the status and values of the area; - consider the provisions of any Ministerial policy, conservation management strategy or plan; - ensure control programmes are consistent with any DOC policies and consent requirements, and are compatible with the status and values of the conservation area.